SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 The Coordinator also liaises with Student Support Services at the City of Bath College to plan and prepare for transition to the College.

-For students with EHCPs or Statements, support starts as early as year 7, when plans are put in place at the Annual Transition Review.
+For students with EHCPs, support starts as early as Year 7, when plans are put in place at the Annual Transition Review.
 The student’s key worker works through a document called “My Future, My Choice” with the student 1:1 and support needs are identified through this process.
 A Pupil Centred Plan is then put in place and becomes part of the annual review process from then on.

 Pupils are allocated resources based on their individual need.

-- The Achievement First and Score 100 Curriculum are heavily resourced with extra staffing and resources to meet the needs of students with literacy/numeracy difficulties.
+- The Achievement First and Maths Support Curriculum are heavily resourced with extra staffing and resources to meet the needs of students with literacy/numeracy difficulties

-- Extra teaching groups are funded for Science and Maths in Year 7 and at Key Stage 4.
+- Extra teaching groups are funded for Science and Maths in year 7 and at GCSE.
 Maths staff provide interventions targeted at identified students.
-These take place at various times including tutor time, withdrawal from some lessons and after school during period 6.
-Additional resources are also in place to support identified students with science.
+These take place at various times including tutor time, withdrawal from some lessons and after School during period 6.
+Additional resources are also in place to support identified students with Science

-- At KS4 there is funding for alternatives to GCSE, including Applied Learning Courses and curriculum support classes.
+- There is funding for alternatives to GCSE, including Applied Learning Courses and curriculum support classes

-If, in exceptional circumstances, the school considers that a pupil needs extra resources then it may be agreed that the school will apply for a statutory assessment.
+If, in exceptional circumstances, the School considers that a pupil needs extra resources then it may be agreed that the School will apply for an EHCP.
+The School will also support parents who wish to make an application for an EHCP.

 12. How is the decision made about what type and how much support my child will receive?